privacygmail cleanupemail security

 How it works:

-1. Tool connects to your Gmail account
+1. The tool connects to your Gmail account

-2. Uploads emails to company's remote servers
+2. It uploads emails to the company's remote servers

-3. Server infrastructure analyzes your email content
+3. That server infrastructure analyzes your email content

 Technical architecture: